AdobeDocs/experience-manager-65.en/help/sites-developing/developing-forms.md

 * `AL=Alabama`
 * `AK=Alaska`
-* and so on

-then AEM will generate the list as:
+and so on, then AEM generates the list as:

 * `<option value="AL">Alabama</option>`
 * `<option value="AK">Alaska</option>`